kyma-incubator/compass/components/connector/docs/api/08-maintain-secure-connection-with-compass.md

 openssl base64 -in generated.csr
 ```

-Replace the `BASE64_ENCODED_CSR` with the encoded CSR in this GraphQL mutation:
+Send this GraphQL mutation with the encoded CSR to the Certificate-Secured Connector URL:

 ```
 mutation {
-    result: signCertificateSigningRequest(csr: "BASE64_ENCODED_CSR") {
+    result: signCertificateSigningRequest(csr: "{BASE64_ENCODED_CSR}") {
         certificateChain
         caCertificate
         clientCertificate
     }
 }
 ```
-Send the modified GraphQL mutation to the Certificate-Secured Connector URL.

 The response contains a renewed client certificate signed by the Kyma Certificate Authority (CA) and the CA certificate.

-After you receive the certificate, decode it and use it in your application.